miguelitoelgrande/BlenderSCAD/README.md

 <li>Blender's UI is way too dark to provide this warm and welcome feeling of Tinkercad or OpenSCAD :-)
 </ul>

-This is currently rather a proposal or a proof of concept implementation as I'm just familiarizing myself with Blender and Python.
+This is currently rather a proof of concept implementation as I'm just familiarizing myself with Blender and Python.
 <br/>
 However, my results are encouraging enough to share them:
 <img src="imgs/ScreenshotBlender.png">